PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/environment-variables.md

 This environment variable is used to configure the time in seconds for which an email verification token remains valid.
 The default value is `86400` (24 hours).

+### API_EMAIL_VERIFICATION_TOKEN_HMAC_SECRET

+This environment variable is used to configure the secret key for hashing email verification tokens.
+Used for defense-in-depth; tokens already have 256 bits of entropy.
+Should be at least 32 characters for security best practices.
+Defaults to a static value if not provided.

 ### API_HOST

 This environment variable is used to configure the host ip that can access the host port on which talawa api listens to at runtime.